kdaniel2410/twitter4d/README.md

 # :bird: twitter4d

-### :warning: Warning
-There is currently a bot breaking issue that I am working on.
-As a result I have had to take the bot offline for the time being.

 ### :writing_hand: Description
 twitter4d is a simple Discord bot written using Javacord and twitter4j.
 It allows server administrators to stream new tweets to specific text channels.